LMAS Takes Precautions in Response to COVID-19

 - Citizens adopting or fostering a pet will be escorted inside, while maintaining a distance of 6-feet

 - Citizens surrendering a stray animal will wait in their vehicle and a staff member will come out to take the animal

-- LMAS will only take in aggressive, owner surrendered pets and animals that need to be humanely euthanized by veterinary staff
+- LMAS will only take in aggressive, owner-surrendered pets and animals who need to be humanely euthanized by veterinary staff

 - Drop boxes are located outside the entrances, where donations can be left during business hours

-LMAS relies on donations to care for shelter pets and encourages citizens to make a donation to our fundraising partners, the non-profit Friends of Metro Animals Services.
+LMAS relies on donations to care for shelter pets and encourages citizens to make a donation to our fundraising partners, the non-profit Friends of Metro Animals Services (FOMAS).